databio/refgenie_bowtie/README.md

 ## Step 2: Refgenie genome configuration file initialization

-This repository comes with files genome cofiguration file already defined in [`\config`](config) directory, but if you have not initialized refgenie yet or want to start over, then first you can initialize the config like this:
+This repository comes with a genome configuration file already defined in [`\config`](config) directory, but if you have not initialized refgenie yet or want to start over, then first you can initialize the config like this:

 ```
 refgenie init -c config/refgenie_config.yaml -f $GENOMES -u http://awspds.refgenie.databio.org/refgenomes.databio.org/ -a $GENOMES/archive -b refgenie_config_archive.yaml